Zolko-123/FreeCAD_Assembly4/TUTORIAL1.md

 ![](Resources/media/Asm_tuto1_final.png)

 * The axis is designed in FreeCAD with the PartDesign workbench
-* The beraings are imported from a STEP file
+* The bearings are imported from a STEP file

 It is supposed that you have read the [basic instructions](INSTRUCTIONS.md) and that the Assembly4 workbench has been installed before.
 It is also supposed that you have basic knowledge of FreeCAD, especially the _PartDesign_ workbench.